 We would recommend the following to protect your baby:

 According to the U.S. Consumer Product Safety Commission, since 1990, more than 200 infants and young children have died from strangling in window blind cords.
-CPSC recommends using cordless window coverings in homes with young children.
+CPSC recommends using cordless window coverings in homes with little ones.
 If you are not able to replace your window coverings, to prevent your little one from being strangled by a window blind cord, either 1) cut the cord above the tassel, remove the equalizer buckle, and add a separate tassel at the end of each cord; or 2) cut the cord above the tassel, remove the equalizer buckle, and add a breakaway tassel which will separate if a baby or toddler becomes entangled in the loop.

 The U.S. Consumer Product Safety Commission is aware of 66 deaths associated with baby bath seats or rings since 1983.
 These bath rings usually contain three or four legs with suction cups that attach to the bottom of the tub.
 However, the suction cups may suddenly release allowing the bath ring and baby to tip over.
 A baby may also slip between the legs of the bath ring and become trapped under it.
 Do not rely on these devices to keep baby safe in the bath.
 Parents or other attendants must never leave a baby alone in these bath support rings.
 Even turning away to answer the doorbell or telephone could result in injury or drowning of the baby.